 We offer many opportunities within the department for experiential learning.
-Our students gain valuable experience through a variety internships and hands-on research.
+We have a state-of-the-art weather balloon system, which we incorporate into classroom teaching, while also assisting the local operational forecast community.
+Our students gain valuable experience through a variety of internships and numerous research projects.
 The Vermont Institute of Applied Meteorology (VIAM) allows us to hire students for client projects to solve real-world research and weather forecast problems.
-These opportunities involve close personal attention from a faculty member to help accomplish the intended research outcomes.
+Students have many opportunities to work closely with faculty and staff on such projects.
 Our students have co-authored peer-reviewed papers and presented their work at national conferences.

-Currently, we are working on two two funded research projects.
-These are just two examples of the research that the department is engaged in.
-First, Dr. Janel Hanrahan is participating in the Basin Resilience to Extreme Events (BREE) project, which was funded by VT EPSCoR.
-This is investigating climate change impacts on the Lake Champlain Basin.
-It is led by UVM faculty and is a collaboration among several institutions including Lyndon State College, the University of Vermont, Johnson State College, and Dartmouth College.
+Faculty in the Atmospheric Sciences Department are engaged in various research projects.
+For example, Dr. Janel Hanrahan is participating in the Basin Resilience to Extreme Events (BREE) project, which was funded by the Vermont Established Program to Stimulate Competitive Research (VT EPSCoR).
+The project investigates climate change impacts on the Lake Champlain Basin.
+It is led by UVM faculty and is a collaboration among several institutions including Northern Vermont University, Dartmouth College, and the University of Vermont.
 Dr. Hanrahan is working with a climate modeling team to dynamically downscale climate model projections over the Lake Champlain Basin.
-Specifically, the team will investigate the impacts of climate change on extreme weather events in the region.
-In addition to her own work on the project, two undergraduate students will compete nationally to work on this project.
-Also, the students will get to present their research at national conferences.
+The team is investigating the impacts of climate change on extreme weather events in the region.
+Dr. Hanrahan hires students to assist with this work, which has been presented at regional and national conferences.

-Our students have completed many valuable internships, including:
+Our students have completed internships around the country, including:

 - Conducting field work that examined the processes governing tornado formation